ryanrudes/chess-gym/README.md

 env.close()
 ```

+There is also an environment for the Chess960 variant; its identifier is `Chess960-v0`

 ## Further Info
 This environment will return 0 reward until the game has reached a terminal state.
 In the case of a draw, it will still return 0 reward.
 Otherwise, the reward will be either 1 or -1, depending upon the winning player.